Brioche French Toast

 - Day old bread.
-If you’re planning to make French toast, buy your bread a day or two in advance.
-Day old bread or stale bread is actually better because it will soak up the batter better.
+If you’re planning to make this recipe, buy your bread a day or two in advance.
+Day old bread or stale bread is actually better than fresh bread because it will soak up the batter better.

 - Cooking.
 Use medium heat to cook French toast.
 If the heat is too high, your toast will scorch from the honey in the egg mixture.
 If the heat is too low, your bread may dry out.

-This brioche French toast is pretty amazing with just a dab of butter and a drizzle of maple syrup, but we love to top our French toast with a dusting of powdered sugar, a dollop of whipped cream, fresh berries and maple syrup.
+This brioche French toast is pretty amazing with just a dab of butter and a drizzle of maple syrup, but we love to top ours with a dusting of powdered sugar, a dollop of whipped cream, fresh berries and maple syrup.
 Some other fun topping ideas are: